raghavchadha23/Projects-Portifolio/README.md

 # PROJECTS PORTIFOLIO
-# 💼 Raghav Chadha — Software Project Portfolio
+# 💼 Raghav Chadha: Software Project Portfolio

 Welcome!
 This repository showcases my main academic and personal software projects.
 Each project includes a README with the objective, technologies used, architecture overview, and demo screenshots.